Xundrug/EPB/README.md

                                     EPBLigChrage.py -p 1g5s -t 1

-             the output: LigWithNewCharges.mol2, tmp_file
-             the middle temporary file will saved in tmp_file, the inforamtion of each temporary file write in tmp_file.dat, and you can use -n to define the temporary directory and the illustrate filename also change at the same time.
+             the output: LigWithNewCharges.mol2, tmp_file (is a folder which store the temporary file) the middle temporary file will saved in tmp_file, the inforamtion of each temporary file write in tmp_file.dat, and you can use "-n" to define the temporary directory and the illustrate filename also change at the same time.

    2、If you have two file ----- one is protein file(format: pdb), and other is ligand file(format: pdb/mol2)
                                  both of them is the protein file(format: pdb)